bucs445fall2025/project-touchinggrass/etc/user_stories/Advanced_tetris_user_story.md

 ## **Acceptance Criteria**
 - One piece at a time can be stored for later use
-- T-spins (complicated, look up a video) should work
 - Pieces should broadcast a shadow or ghost piece image underneath them to indicate where they will land if hard-dropped.